HomeTV ShowsIn a 30-minute exclusive interview, The Duffer Brothers Discuss "Stranger Things" Season...

 I really enjoyed the part where Will is talking about Eleven in the car while also talking about himself.
 Simply put, it’s a fantastic scene.
 What future Will tidbits be possible?

 MATT DUFFER: Excellent.
 Regards, dude.
 Yeah.
-Noah really is fantastic.
-We spent a half day filming the scene from every angle since it was crucial that we get it properly.
+Noah is fantastic.
+We spent a half day filming the scene from every angle since we needed to get it properly.
 We sensed.
 However, I think Noah was simply amazing in that sequence.
-Really, all I can tell about Season 5 is that Will will play a significant role and be the focus of his adventure.
-His maturation is definitely beginning to become apparent.
+All I can tell about Season 5 is that Will will play a significant role and be the focus of his adventure.
+His maturation is beginning to become apparent.
 It has proven difficult for several factors, some of which are magical.
 But you can already see him starting to mature.
 I particularly adore the scene between him, his brother Jonathan, and Charlie.
 He had his brother by his side.
 I believe that getting in touch with his brother…

 ROSS DUFFER: And once more, that positions us to go full circle and return to Season 1.
 Not just with Will, but with a few of the character arcs as well, I believe you’ll see that.
 However, there are still issues with Steve and Nancy, as well as her connection with Jonathan.
 The trip for the characters hasn’t ended yet, even though they may have made progress, as in Will’s case.
 All of it will be extremely important as we attempt to put an end to this next season.